mnlipp/jgrapes/helloworld.md

 events, that have been generated before, won't be delivered to handlers until a `Start` event has been received.

-The easiest way to send the `Start` ebent to the application is shown in the code: using a convenience method from [Components](latest-release/javadoc/index.html?org/jgrapes/core/Components.html)[^finalS].
+The easiest way to send the `Start` event to the application is shown in the code: using the convenience method from [Components](latest-release/javadoc/index.html?org/jgrapes/core/Components.html)[^finalS].

 [^finalS]: Note the "s" at the end.